 Phishing is an online term used to describe data theft.
 Phishing is an acronym to “fishing” because the victim is “baited” into giving their info to a third party masquerading as a legitimate company.

-Example: You receive an email from eBay instructing you to update your password.
-You proceed to input your current email address and password on the website and then the scammers collect your account data.
-The scammers register your current login details and redirect you to the original site where you have no idea you submitted your information on a scam website because they copied the original website design.
+The scammers register your current login details and redirect you to the original site.
+You have no idea you submitted your information on a scam website because they copied the original website design.
 Once they have your information, they take over your account and drain your funds.